kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 - Across all BackendTrafficPolicies
 - Between route-level session persistence and BackendTrafficPolicy configurations

+Implementations MAY additionally enforce this uniqueness requirement via a ValidatingAdmissionPolicy, but controllers MUST still validate this constraint regardless, as VAPs may be removed by users.

 **Rationale for uniqueness requirement:**
 - Avoids "action at a distance" where creating one route changes another route's behavior
 - Prevents configuration conflicts when routes use the same name but different settings